DANIEL 2 - INTERPRETATION ERRORS

 In modern day Israel, a leading newspaper goes by the name of Haaretz (or ha'aretz).
 It is not primarily about the Earth, but rather about the land (of Israel).

-So we see that it is the context that must indicate what is intended when the word "eretz" is used.
+So we see that it is the context that must dictate what is intended when the word "eretz" is used.

-What the Daniel 2 powers do have in common is that, among the vast territories they conquered, they all controlled the land of Israel, and specifically its capital city, Jerusalem.
+What the Daniel 2 powers do have in common is that the territories they conquered and controlled included the land of Israel, and specifically its capital city, Jerusalem.
 This is not surprising, because Jerusalem is the city of God and prophecy is primarily focused on it.

 Christ confirmed this interpretation in His Olivet prophecy when He stated that "Jerusalem will be trodden down by the Gentiles, until the times of the Gentiles are fulfilled" (Luke 21:24).
 This is the story of the Daniel 2 statue in a nutshell.
 Please read the page "THE TIMES OF THE GENTILES" for more on this.

 Dan 7:6 states that this third empire, or "beast", has four heads.
 Dan 8:8-9, however, mentions that this same empire has six parts.
 How can this be?
 The first part is called a "great horn".
-Few would dispute that this refers to Alexander the Great's empire.
-In the two decades after his death, Alexander's dominion was split into four divisions, described in Dan 8:8 as "four notable ones" (not four horns, as the Hebrew word for horn is not used here), and these four parts were led individually by four of his generals.
+Dan 8:21 makes it clear that Alexander the Great is this great horn or "first king", i.e. the first Greek king to conquer Jerusalem.
+In the two decades after his death, Alexander's dominion was split into four divisions, described in Dan 8:8 as "four notable ones", and these four parts were led individually by four of his generals.
 That makes five parts so far.
 Then it states in Dan 8:9 that out of one of the four divisions, a "little horn" emerged that grew "exceedingly great".
-That makes six parts in total, although the third empire is described in Dan 7:6 as having four heads.
-What is the explanation?
+That makes six parts in total.
+Since the third empire is described in Dan 7:6 as having four heads, what is the explanation?

-The answer is that a "head" is an independent major power ruling over Jerusalem, whereas a "horn" (Heb. "qeren") is a power that emerges from a head, and rules over Jerusalem, but remains attached to the head from which it emerged.
-Both the Roman Empire and the Roman Catholic Church began as emerging powers, but later became independent and in that independent capacity conquered Jerusalem.
-Therefore they are initially pictured as horns, but later as heads.
+The answer is that in Dan 7 a "head" is an independent major power ruling over Jerusalem, whereas a "horn" is a power that emerges from a head, and rules over Jerusalem, but remains attached to the head from which it emerged.
+In chapter 8 all six horns on the goat are powers, but only four of these six ruled over Jerusalem, and these four correspond with the four heads of the third beast of Dan 7.

 So Rome is not depicted in Scripture as a totally new empire (requiring a separate beast), but rather as an extension of the original Greek Empire.
-Therefore the bronze portion of Daniel's statue consists of the entirety of the Greco/Roman empires.
+Therefore the bronze portion of Daniel's statue represents the entirety of the Greco/Roman empires.

-The bronze lower body should be seen as representing Alexander's Greek Empire and the two Greek powers that subsequently also occupied Jerusalem, i.e. the Ptolemaic Kingdom and the Seleucid Empire.
-Two bronze thighs should be seen as representing the Roman extension of the Greek Empire that continued to rule over Jerusalem.
-One thigh thus represents Rome and the other thigh Constantinople.
+The bronze belly and hips of the statue should be seen as representing Alexander's Greek Empire and the two Greek powers that subsequently also occupied Jerusalem, i.e. the Ptolemaic Kingdom and the Seleucid Empire.
+The two bronze thighs should be seen as representing the Roman extension of the Greek Empire that next ruled over Jerusalem, with one thigh picturing Rome and the other Constantinople.

 The combined Greco/Roman empires ruled over Jerusalem from 333BC until 638AD, when the fourth power, depicted by the iron (lower) legs of Daniel's statue, conquered the Holy City.
 In Rev 17:10 it says that this power will rule but for a "short space".
 This has caused much confusion, but the answer is simple.